icon-facebook icon-instagram icon-pinterest icon-soundcloud icon-twitter icon-youtube

 Attending court can be a daunting experience for anyone who is unfamiliar with how the legal system works, including victims of crime, people accused of crime, witnesses and families.

-There are a number of organisations that provide support and assistance to people attending court:
+There are several organisations that provide support and assistance to people attending court:

 Court Network

-The Court Network support service operates in the Supreme Court of Victoria.
+Court Network operates a support service in the Supreme Court of Victoria.
 Court Network volunteers can help court users to become familiar with how the court and the legal system operate before their day in court and can provide non-legal support at the court while the trial is in progress.

 Child Witness Service

-The Child Witness Service (CWS), based in the Courts precinct, is a specialist service that provides court education and support.
+The Child Witness Service, based in the Courts precinct, is a specialist service that provides court education and support.
 The service aims to reduce the trauma and stress experienced by a child witness by:

 • preparing them for the role of being a witness